-Did you know that the Center for Business Development has office space available to rent?
+Did you know that we have office space available to rent at the Center for Business Development in Stillwater and The Peak in Guthrie?
 Our incubator has a variety of office layouts and sizes, as well as conference spaces and a business center for you to use.
 The incubator is more than just office space, though.
 It’s a community of entrepreneurs committed to pursuing their goals.
-By becoming a resident of the Center for Business Development, you get to work alongside people with similar dreams, goals and struggles.
+By becoming a resident, you get to work alongside people with similar dreams, goals and struggles.
 You get to bounce ideas off of each other, learn from professional business consultants and make connections that will last a lifetime.

 Types of Tenancy

 Interested in joining?
 We have two types of tenants: residential and virtual.
 Our residential tenants rent office space, while our virtual tenants can drop by to use our facilities during normal business hours.
 With either option, you’ll have access to all of our services.